binipringle/constructs/_texts/0-outlineforfinal.md

 Therefore, the dormant commerce clause [does / does not] prohibit the state's enactment of [the statute] because the state's interest in the statute [is / is not] legitimate, the effects of the statute [are / are not] incidental, the statute [is / is not] unduly burdensome, and the state [could have / could not have] achieved its end by using less discriminatory means.

-**PROTECTIONIST PURPOSE**

-The second issue is whether [the statute or regulation] has a protectionist purpose.

-If the purpose of a statute is protectionist, it is prohibited by the Court under dormant commerce clause doctrine.
-A statute is protectionist if it intends to benefit "local private economic actors at the expense of out-of-state economic actors".
-"The Court appears to set forth a categorical prohibition against attempts on the part of any single state to isolate itself from difficulties common to all [states] by restraining the transportation of persons and property across its borders." *Edwards v.
-California*, 314 U.S. 160 (1941) ("California statute that made it a crime to help a poor person enter the state is unconstitutional").

-Here, ... [hoarding]

-Therefore, the [statute or regulation] [has / does not have] a protectionist purpose.

 **EXCEPTIONS**

-The next question is whether any caveats, special cases or exceptions apply.
+The next question is whether any caveats, special circumstances or exceptions apply.

-A state-enacted statute with incidental discriminatory effects on interstate commerce is not prohibited by the dormant commerce clause if (1) congress consents to or preempts the statute; or (2) the state is a market participant; or (3) the discrimination is in favor of the government.
+A state-enacted statute or regulation with incidental discriminatory effects on interstate commerce is not restrained by the dormant commerce clause if (1) congress consents to or preempts the state legislation; (2) the state is a market participant; or (3) the discrimination is in favor of the state government.

-The three caveats, special circumstances or exceptions to the dormant commerce clause are preemption or congressional consent, market participation, and discrimination in favor of the government.
-(1) When congress consents to or preempts state legislation, that legislation is not restrained by the dormant commerce clause; (2) when a state or local government enters the market as a participant it is not subject to the restraints of the commerce clause; *White v.
-Mass.
-Council of Constr.
-Employers*, 460 U.S. 204 (1983), citing *Hughes v.
-Alexandria Scrap Corp.*, 426 U.S. 794 and *Reeves, Inc. v.
-Stake*, 447 U.S. 429.; and (3) while a state may not discriminate in favor of private citizens or actors, it may discriminate in its own favor. *United Haulers Assn. v.
-Oneida-Herkimer Solid Waste Management Authority*, 550 U.S. 330 (2007) (Flow-control ordinance favoring government but treating in-state and out-of-state private businesses the same did not excessively burden interstate commerce).

 The first question is whether Congress consented to or preempted [state legislation or regulation].